 When DHT attaches to sensitive follicles, the follicle begins to inflame.
 This leads to hair miniaturization, a process that can eventually lead to baldness.

-There are various ingredients within this shampoo that can block DHT.
+Various ingredients within this shampoo can block DHT.

 Restores Hair Volume